Skip to content

 type The data type of the dimension string, number, time, boolean Choose the appropriate data type to ensure proper sorting and filtering

-meta Key-value pairs Use metadata to provide additional context about the dimension, such as tags, or custom attributes
+meta Ensures sensitive data is masked for specified user groups.
+Key-value pairs Use metadata to provide additional context about the dimension, such as tags, or custom attributes

 sub_query Sub-query for the dimension.
 Set the flag to reference a measure of one table in dimension of another Use to define complex dimensions using sub-queries